cloudify-cosmo/getcloudify.org/guide/3.1/installation-prereqs.md

 A Cloudify manager requires at the very least 2GB of RAM, 1 CPU and 5GB of free space.

 {%note title=Note%}
-these are the very basic requirements.
+These are the very basic requirements.
 You will have to provision larger machines for larger deployments.
 {%endnote%}

 ### Network